martinjackson/simple-widgets/docs/SearchSortTable.md

 In the above example, tableTest contains edit: true, date: true, and money: true correspond to the col.date, col.money, and col.edit in eachRowInTable.
 Therefore, the Date in tableTest will be converted to the MM/DD/YYYY format.
 The Edit in tableTest will be a button.
 The Cost column in tableTest will be converted to the money format.

-### **No EachRowInTable Function**
+### **Latest EachRowInTable Function**

-The latest version of SearchSortTable will allow to have no eachRowInTable function, on indexing function, no startEnd function and hide function.
+The latest version of SearchSortTable will allow the user to have no eachRowInTable function, on indexing function, no startEnd function and hidden function.
 Their will still be an eachRowInTable prop, but the function will be replaced with either default or defaultTransfer.
 The default one is used if you do not want to select any data to transfer to somewhere else.
 The defaultTransfer is used it you want to select data to transfer somewhere else.
 This will replace the

 ```js
 let pos = indexes[i];